The sup-norm problem for newforms of large level on $\operatorname{PGL}(n)$: Higher rank Atkin-Lehner operators

 where $m = A_N w^{- 1}$, that is, as the composition of the dualising map above with the left-action of $m$.
 Since the measure on $\mathbb{H}^n$ is $\GL_n (\R)$-invariant, we can make the same explicit computations and change of coordinates as for the dualising map.
 Since $A_N$ is diagonal, we easily deduce the conclusion $W_N^{\ast} = W_N$.
 Moreover, this interpretation of the Fricke involution and \cite[(45)]{BHMn} also prove the statement about the spectral parameters of $\phi$.

 To prove cuspidality it is best to work adelically, though this can be reduced again to noting the relation between $W_N$ and the dualising map.
 Namely, the form $W_N \phi$ generates the contragredient of the representation generated by $\phi$, which is known to be cuspidal (see e.g. \cite[Prop.
 3.3.4]{bump}).
 From this perspective, it is also easy to see that $W_N \phi$ is a newform.
-In the interest of brevity, we leave out the details of adelisation. \end{proof}
+In the interest of brevity, we leave out the details of adelisation.\footnote{Based on our definition, the adelic formulation of these operators and their application in computing epsilon factors in functional equations has been worked out by Dalal and Gerbelli-Gauthier \cite[Sec.~3]{dalal-gerbelli}.} \end{proof}

 In this interpretation of Atkin-Lehner operators, the group structure coming from the normaliser is not obvious any more.
 Indeed, using \eqref{eq-fund}, we cannot even recover the identity for $n > 2$.
 Finding an even more general definition proves difficult, since the available types of automorphisms on invertible matrices are scarce.